Configure SC4S in a non-containerized SC4S deployment¶

 These installation instructions assume a recent RHEL or CentOS-based release.
-Minor adjustments may have to be made for Debian/Ubuntu.
-In addition, almost all pre-compiled binaries for syslog-ng assume installation in /etc/syslog-ng; these instructions will reflect that.
+You may have to make minor adjustments for

 dnf install 'dnf-command(copr)' -y